ManelBrull/xliff-escaping/README.md

 This logic is implemented in the method parseBlock of the class XLIFFwithHTML.

 The id attribute for bpt and ept tags are generated from 0..n.
 The first escaped tag will have the 0 id and the n escaped tag will have the n id.
 It's the same for each rid attribute, 0 for the first pair and n for the n pair.
+That ensures they are unique.

 <h3>Extras</h3>
 * The code works for arbitrary html paired tags.